...

 1. Physical Separation of Parents

 One of the most immediate and noticeable changes for children after a divorce is the physical separation of their parents.
-No longer residing together, children now have multiple residences where they spend their nights.
-This can be a tumultuous adjustment for most children, as they grapple with shifting between two homes, each with its own routines, rules, and emotional dynamics.
+As a result, children no longer reside together with both parents.
+Instead, they now have multiple residences where they spend their nights.
+This change can create a tumultuous adjustment for most children, as they grapple with shifting between two homes, each with its own routines, rules, and emotional dynamics.

 2. Changes in Parental Work Schedules